-The Company's principal financial assets are bank balances and cash, trade and other receivables, and investments.
+The Company's principal financial assets are loans from other Group companies, bank balances and cash and trade and other receivables.

 The Company's credit risk is primarily attributable to its trade receivables.
 The amounts presented in the balance sheet are net of allowances for doubtful receivables.
 An allowance for impairment is made where there is an identified loss event which, based on previous experience, is evidence of a reduction in the recoverability of the cash flows.